 Exploration Science | San Diego – Channel Islands – Ensenada

-We’re partnering with Dr. Keene Heywood and the Exploration Science program from University of Miami for a week of sailing, science, and adventure.
+This trip will be a week of sailing, science, and adventure.
 We’ll visit the Southern California Channel Islands – San Miguel, Santa Rosa, Santa Cruz, Anacapa, Santa Barbara, and Santa Catalina.
 You’ll learn about expedition planning, coastal navigation, sailing, and seamanship from the Pangaea team while practicing field skills.
 Possibilities include ROV operation, underwater and terrestrial surveys, and more.
-This voyage is only open to students of the University of Miami – please sign up for it through the course catalog.
+This trip is full – please consider another voyage!

 - Cost: $2200